-As always we will host a small number of groups and a much greater number of families and individuals, so that this opportunity is offered as broadly as possible across the local community.
-Groups larger than 8 require special permission, and are required to reconfirm the number attending one week prior to the tour.
+We are able to host a small number of groups and a much greater number of families and individuals, so that this opportunity is offered as broadly as possible across the local community.
+Availability for groups larger than 8 are very limited, require special permission, and include a requirement to reconfirm the number attending one week prior to the tour.

 University of Rochester Department of Physics and Astronomy is pleased to offer free tours for the public at Mees Observatory in the Bristol Hills on selected Friday and Saturday evenings during the summer months.
-All tours are held regardless of sky conditions, and begin at 8PM at Gannett House on the observatory grounds.
-After getting acquainted, we'll present a talk on astronomy in general and on what we may be observing later in the evening.
-If weather and skies permit, we'll proceed to the observatory dome and operate the 24" reflecting telescope to observe the Moon, Saturn, double stars, nebulae, star clusters, and maybe even a galaxy or two.
+Tours requiring reservations are held regardless of sky conditions, and begin at 8PM at Gannett House on the observatory grounds.
+After getting acquainted, we’ll present a talk on astronomy in general and on what we may be observing later in the evening.
+If weather and skies permit, we’ll proceed to the observatory dome and operate the 24″ reflecting telescope for observing.
 Tours typically end around 11PM (if observing is possible) or whenever our guests have had their fill of photons.
-A special version of the tours, appropriate for kids, is offered on some evenings, and these are indicated as such on the tours calendar.

 Tour guides are physics/astronomy students and members of Rochester’s astronomy club, the Astronomy Section of the Rochester Academy of Science.